JohnFrngs/bank-marketing/README.md

 ## 📄 License

 This project is released under ALL RIGHTS RESERVED LICENSE.
 View (Portfolio) purpose only.
 Unauthorized copying, modification, or distribution of this project's code and analysis is strictly prohibited.
+The code and the modeling is copyrighted.

 Dataset source: [Moro et al., 2014] — UCI Machine Learning Repository. **Dataset is open-access under open license**

 ***